helena-spawn/reed-demo/README.md

 # Waving Reed in a snowglobe (p5.js)

 ## Introduction
 In the previous article I talked about creating waving grass in a p5.js project using typescript.
 In this article I want to talk about a similar style of sketch but now with a focus on 'tree like structures' with branches as an intermediate step to the full blown trees.
-This project as a stepping stone to having actual trees I call 'Waving reed in a snowglobe'.
+This project, as a stepping stone to having actual trees, I call 'Waving reed in a snowglobe'.

 ![](./doc/images/reed.gif)

 ### Branches and growth
 When you look at how nature makes trees grow there is some algorithmic logic to be distilled right?
 A sapling starts growing from a seed in the ground towards the sky (or is it away from gravity's pull).
-Once above ground it will grow further to the sky while expanding it's diameter becoming a more sturdy trunk and while branches appear.
+Once above ground it will grow further to the sky while expanding it's diameter becoming a more sturdy trunk and and in the meantime branches appear.
 First one to the left then another to the right.
 These branches behave like the main branch, grow toward the light, increase in diameter (still relative to the main branch) and develop it's own sub branches.

 ![](./doc/images/tree-growth.png)